Aalto Scientific Computing¶

 - Open Source at Aalto

 - Standalone Matlab

-In this section, you can some information and instructions on data management.
+In this section, you can find some information and instructions on data management.
 Concrete information: main Aalto services and global services.
 Main Theoretical information: Aalto-specific summary and Aalto’s Research Data Management pages.

 Triton is the Aalto high performance computing cluster.
 It is your go-to resources for anything that exceeds your desktop computer’s capacity.